rexanity/quickvoice_mcp/README.md

 ```

 > Note: While the `:latest` tag is implied when no tag is specified, using explicit tags (like `:dev` or `:1.0.0`) is recommended for production environments to ensure version stability.

+## 🔍 Troubleshooting

+### Log Locations
+- **macOS**: `~/Library/Logs/Claude/mcp-server-quickvoice.log`
+- **Windows**: `%APPDATA%\Claude\logs\mcp-server-quickvoice.log`

+### Common Issues

+#### API Connection Errors
+- Verify your API credentials are correct
+- Check that your API endpoint is reachable from your environment
+- For Docker: ensure `host.docker.internal` is used for local development

+#### Call Not Initiating
+- Confirm the phone number format is correct (include country code if necessary)
+- Ensure your QuickVoice account has sufficient credits
+- Check the API response for specific error messages

 ## Using with Claude Desktop